Lahm21111/Literature_Review/README.md

 **GCCFB**: it works by decomposing the signal into multiple mel-scale frequency bands (which are well-suited to the spectral characteristics of speech), and then calculating GCC-PHAT for each frequency band separately.
 This helps to preserve delay information for each frequency band.

+### Input

+51 * 40 * 6 GCCFB graph

+### Output

+The same output as the MLP based DoA neural network

 ## 4. Two-stage neural network with GCCFB

 <div style="text-align: center;">
     <img src="images/TSNN-GCCFB.png" alt="Example Image" width="500" height="auto">
 </div>

+### Subnet I

+Time delay feature space to  degree feature: extract latent DoA features in each fiter bank  on individual frequency regions.

+### Subnet II

+The second stage aggregates information across all frequencies in a neighbor DoA area and outputs the likelihood of a sound being in each DoA area.